Skip to Main Content

 Or, try a subject search, using the work’s form in the plural, combined with the composer’s name:

-haydn symponies in Subject
+Subject Contains haydn symponies

 This will retrieve collections of Haydn’s symphonies, which may contain the individual symphony you want.